Development Time and Predator-Prey Population Dynamics

 Research Objectives

-This research project has five objectives.
+This research project had five objectives.

 (1) Conduct the first experimental tests of whether variability in development time of the vulnerable host stage can affect host-parasitoid stability and long term population dynamics.